 John Fenzel is a retired senior Army Special Forces officer who has served on battlefields throughout world.
 He has served on the personal staff of the Secretary of Defense, as a Special Assistant to the Vice President, as a strategic planner for the Chief of Staff of the Army, and as a White House Fellow during the Clinton and Bush administrations.

 He commanded a Special Forces Battalion at Fort Bragg, North Carolina and an Army brigade at Fort Knox, Kentucky.
 In the wake of the 9-11 attacks, he served as Staff Director for Tom Ridge in the Homeland Security Council.
 He was the principal architect of The Homeland Security Advisory System, our nation’s first public warning system for terrorist threats.
 He is the author of the critically acclaimed thriller, The Lazarus Covenant.

 In his 30 years of military service, John has served in numerous command and staff positions around the world.
 During Operations Desert Shield and Desert Storm, he commanded a Special Forces “A-Team,” training, equipping and advising a Kuwaiti Battalion and accompanying them during the liberation of Kuwait.
 He has commanded three Special Forces companies, leading the first Army deployments to Pakistan and the Baltic States.
 In Bosnia, he commanded the special operations teams in the U.S. and British sectors, working closely with the United Nations to secure the indictments and convictions of those responsible for war crimes in Srebrenica.
 He is the only active duty American military officer to testify at The Hague in support of the International Criminal Tribunal for the Former Yugoslavia (ICTY).

 John is a graduate of the Naval War College and the National War College.
 Born in Iowa and raised outside Chicago, John lives with his wife and three children in Annapolis, Maryland.
-The Sterling Forest is his second novel.
+The Fifth Column is his third novel.